 When you’re feeding birds, it’s always good to have a general idea of what you will attract.
 It makes a much more enjoyable experience and it gives you something to look forward to.

 Suet is a food that will attract many different species, including most woodpeckers, chickadees, flickers, nuthatches, wrens, and more.
 You will also see the occasional warbler, thrasher, jay, and goldfinch.

 See also: 10 Best Foods for Bird Feeding

 DON’T Give Up if You Don’t Attract Your Favorite Birds Right Away

-If you’re hoping to attract a Red-bellied Woodpecker or pileated, but they just don’t seem to be coming—don’t give up!
+If you’re hoping to attract a Red-bellied Woodpecker, but they just don’t seem to be coming—don’t give up!
 Fall and winter are especially good times to have suet out because you never know what will stop by looking for food.
 Even American Robins could make an appearance.

 DO Try Making Your Own Suet

 There are so many good suet recipes out there, and birders love making up their own variations.
 Try this recipe from Audubon, using plastic ice cube trays to freeze it.

 DON’T Fill It with Sugary Ingredients

 Be aware of suet recipes that call for sugary ingredients or other items that don’t have much nutritional value.
 The best recipes will have a quality fat ingredient like peanut butter or nut butter.
 Birds need this, especially in cold months.
 So if you come across a recipe that looks like it just has a bunch of filler ingredients, it’s best to skip it.